Nancy Reagan: Early life and education

+Davis graduated from Smith College in 1943.
+She took a job as a sales clerk at Marshall Field's in Chicago, but she left the job before long and volunteered as a nurse's aide.

 Acting career

+Davis moved to New York to work as an actress and model under the tutelage of Walter Huston and Spencer Tracy.
+This began when family friend ZaSu Pitts got her a role in the play Ramshackle Inn on Broadway in 1945.
+She had a total of three lines.
+Although the play closed soon after, she followed it with a role in Lute Song.
+Davis dated Clark Gable for one week, which brought her a higher public profile.

 In 1940, a young Davis had appeared as a National Foundation for Infantile Paralysis volunteer in a memorable short subject film shown in movie theaters to raise donations for the crusade against polio.
 The Crippler featured a sinister figure spreading over playgrounds and farms, laughing over its victims, until finally dispelled by the volunteer.
 It was very effective in raising contributions.

-Following her graduation from college, Davis held jobs in Chicago as a sales clerk in Marshall Field's department store and as a nurse's aide.
-With the help of her mother's colleagues in theatre, including ZaSu Pitts, Walter Huston, and Spencer Tracy, she pursued a professional career as an actress.
-She first gained a part in Pitts' 1945 road tour of Ramshackle Inn, moving to New York City.
 She landed the role of Si-Tchun, a lady-in-waiting, in the 1946 Broadway musical about the Orient, Lute Song, starring Mary Martin and a pre-fame Yul Brynner.
 The show's producer told her, "You look like you could be Chinese."

-After passing a screen test, she moved to California and signed a seven-year contract with Metro-Goldwyn-Mayer Studios Inc. (MGM) in 1949; she later remarked, "Joining Metro was like walking into a dream world."
+Davis went to Hollywood in 1949 when Metro-Goldwyn-Mayer asked her to participate in a screen test.
+Her mother worked with Tracy to get director George Cukor to evaluate the test, and Davis was offered a seven-year contract.
+She appeared in eleven movies over the following years, where she was typecast as a wife and mother.
+She later remarked, "Joining Metro was like walking into a dream world."
 Her combination of attractive appearance—centered on her large eyes—and somewhat distant and understated manner made her hard at first for MGM to cast and publicize.
-Davis appeared in eleven feature films, usually typecast as a "loyal housewife", "responsible young mother", or "the steady woman".
 Jane Powell, Debbie Reynolds, Leslie Caron, and Janet Leigh were among the actresses with whom she competed for roles at MGM.